-- Employees using shared leave will be considered in active pay status and will receive the same treatment in respect to salary, wages, and employee benefits as the employee would normally receive if using annual leave or sick leave. - 2.
+- 1. Employees using shared leave will be considered in active pay status and will receive the same treatment in respect to salary, wages, and employee benefits as the employee would normally receive if using annual leave or sick leave. - 2.
 The receiving employee will be paid his/her regular rate of pay; therefore, the value of one (1) hour of donated shared leave may cover more or less than one (1) hour of the recipient's salary. - 3.
 The University will respect an employee's right to privacy.
 However, upon approval for shared leave, and if the employee so requests, the University will inform the University community of the employee's eligibility for shared leave. - 4.
 Human Resource Services will notify the requesting employee in writing of the decision to approve or deny shared leave including the process for appeal.
-If an employee disagrees with the decision, that employee may appeal the decision to the Chief Human Resource Officer. - 5.
-If authorized by the employee, the University's Human Resources Services Department will notify the WSU community by electronic announcement of approved shared leave requests.
+If an employee disagrees with the decision, that employee may appeal the decision to the Chief Human Resource Officer. - L. If authorized by the employee, the University's Human Resources Services

+Department will notify the WSU community by electronic announcement of approved shared leave requests.

-L. Return of Unused Shared Leave
+M. Return of Unused Shared Leave

-- 1. Any shared leave not used by the recipient will be returned to the donor(s). - 2.
-The remaining shared leave is to be divided on a pro rata basis among the donors and reinstated to the respective donors' appropriate leave balances based upon each employee's current salary rate at the time of the reversion.
-The shared leave returned will be prorated back based on the donor's original donation.
+1. Any shared leave not used by the recipient will be returned to the donor(s).

+- 2. The remaining shared leave is to be divided on a pro rata basis among the donors and reinstated to the respective donors' appropriate leave balances based upon each employee's current salary rate at the time of the reversion.
+The shared leave returned will be prorated back based on the donor's original donation. - N. Should WAC 357-31 yield higher leave benefits, applicable to WSU civil service employees, than provided for in this, the University will follow the applicable WAC for employees covered by this Agreement.